Sajjanar at the helm: Two encounters and both involved crimes against women

 Snatch and a cross fire: How the encounter in the Hyderabad gang-rape and murder case took place

-In today's encounter the four accused were killed at 3.30 am.
+In today's encounter, the four accused were killed at 3.30 am.
 Police sources tell OneIndia that they were taken to the spot to reconstruct the crime scene.
 They tried to escape from the crime scene when they were killed in an encounter.
 The encounter took place at Chatan Palli near Shadnagar.

 The source said that the police had to open fire as they tried to escape.
 The official further added that the accused had tried to snatch the weapon of the police.